 The book of Ruth is often the topic of sermons and women’s Bible Studies.
 Most often, the focus is on the concept of the kinsman redeemer role of Boaz, which is a foreshadowing of what Christ did for us.
 Sometimes, it is showing how a pagan like Ruth chooses faith in the God of the Bible and becomes the GGG Grandmother of King David and eventually Jesus.
 In women’s ministry, the story of Naomi and Ruth is often used to illustrate the Titus 2 instruction for the older women to mentor the younger women in a local church.
-Ruth 1-4 also illustrate God’s goodness.
-In those verses, we see that God is good all the time: even in the tough times; in different ways to each of us, and in what He allows or doesn’t allow into our lives.
+I have used the book of Ruth to illustrate God’s goodness.
+We see that God is good all the time: even in the tough times; in different ways to each of us, and in what He allows or does not allow into our lives.
+We see all those illustrated in the story of Ruth.
 In this post, we will learn one of my favorite lessons from the story of Naomi and Ruth—life should not be lived alone.

 Life seems much harder when we are alone.
 Fear multiplies when we are alone.
-When we are facing any situation that is tough or is frightening, God doesn’t intend for us to face it alone.
+When we are facing any situation that is tough or is frightening, God does not intend for us to face it alone.

 In Ruth 1, you see that a grieving Naomi started to pull away from the people she knew the best.